FabioERodrigues/University_projects/README.md

 Identified improvement areas, including better planning, more concise code, and additional features like keyboard-controlled PacMan and improved beam robot behavior​

 3. Python Data science 82/100

+•Project Overview:
+The project analyzes FTSE 100 Index trends from 2009 to 2023, focusing on key stock data like opening and closing prices, as well as high and low prices.

+•Key Functionalities:
+Data Visualization: Includes features like scatter plots, heatmaps, and stock price plotting using Python scripts and libraries.
+Statistical Analysis: Implements train-test splits and evaluation models to understand stock market behavior over time.

+•Learnings:
+Gained hands-on experience in data science, stock market analysis, and visualization techniques using Python, along with an understanding of market trends and fluctuations over the years.
+The project uses machine learning techniques, particularly focusing on regression models for predicting stock prices based on the FTSE 100 Index data.